 To remove breast cancer, there are four basic forms of surgery:

 Breast-conserving surgery (also known as a lumpectomy, quadrantectomy, partial mastectomy, or segmental mastectomy) is a type of breast-conserving surgery.

 Prophylactic Double Mastectomy / Mastectomy

 Reconstruction after a modified radical mastectomy

 B) Radiation therapy: Your treatment will be planned by a radiation oncologist, and your chest/breast area will be designated with ink or markers.
 A CT scan is then performed in the treatment position to arrange radiotherapy.
-This CT scan is subsequently uploaded to computers specialized in radiation planning.
+This CT scan is subsequently uploaded to computers specialised in radiation planning.
 The radiation oncologist defines and identifies the target volume to be treated (breast/chest wall and lymph glands) and normal body organs to be saved (lung, heart, etc.).
-After that, a treatment plan is created and optimized.
+After that, a treatment plan is created and optimised.

 C) Rohilkhand Cancer Institute: This technique has considerably contributed to the reduction of radiation therapy problems.
 In many cases, this enables a larger dose of radiation to be given to the cancer, boosting the likelihood of cure.

 D) Image Guided Radiation Therapy (IGRT): Because the breast/chest wall changes with breathing, the setup position can change from day to day.
 Because the radiation dose is increasingly limited to the tumor, the change in tumor position can be observed by a CT picture (called Cone beam CT) right before treatment delivery, and the Modified Radical Mastectomy (MRM) is advised when:

 Cancer can be found in multiple areas of the breast.

 Because the breast is so tiny, a large excision of a mass might badly distort it.